Skip to main content

 Understanding Personal Injury Attorney Fees and Costs

 Worried about affording a lawyer after your accident?
 You're not alone—it's one of the most common concerns.
 Raffi Naljian, like most personal injury attorneys, works on a contingency fee basis, meaning you don't pay attorney fees unless you recover compensation.
-This guide explains exactly how personal injury lawyer fees work, what costs might be involved, and what questions to ask during your consultation.
+This guide explains exactly how personal injury lawyer fees work, what costs might be involved, and what questions to ask during an attorney consultation.

 Questions about legal fees?